-(1) Any violation of the provisions of this Compact by the Gaming Operation, a Gaming Employee, manufacturer or supplier of Gaming Services or any person on the premises whether or not associated with the Gaming Operation shall be reported immediately to the Tribal Gaming Agency.
-The Tribal Police shall immediately notify the Tribal Gaming Agency of investigations or violations of applicable Tribal, State, and Federal law related to gambling and related crimes at the Gaming Operation.
-The Tribal Gaming Agency shall notify the State Gaming Agency within seventy-two (72) hours of the time the violation or gambling and related crimes were reported.

-(2) The Tribal Gaming Agency shall make available all completed incident and investigation reports and final dispositions to the State Gaming Agency on a continuing basis.
+- (1) Any violation(s) of the provisions of this Compact, or of the Gaming Code by the Gaming Operation, a Gaming Employee, Gaming service supplier or any person on the premises whether or not associated with the Gaming Operation shall be reported immediately to the Tribal Gaming Agency.
+The Tribal Gaming Agency shall notify the State Gaming Agency within seventy-two (72) hours of the time the violation(s) was noted. - (2) The Tribal Gaming Agency shall make copies of all completed incident and investigation reports and final dispositions available to the State Gaming Agency on a continuing basis.